zachzafar/React-Canva-Clone-using-fabricjs/README.md

 # Canva-CLone-React
-Recreating thr functionality of canva
+Recreating the functionality of canva